levand/spawn/README.md

 Immediate needs before public release:

-* Implement a genome for controller generation within a webapp
-* Implement a genome for view generation within a webapp (using StringTemplate)
+* Implement a genome for view generation within a webapp (using Enlive)
 * Make more newbie-friendly by providing helpful guidance on errors instead of stack traces.
 * Provide a mechanism for introspecting and listing the available genomes, along with documentation

 Nice-to-haves:

+* Implement a genome for middleware generation within a webapp
 * Implement a genome for RESTful resource generation within a webapp
 * Implement a genome for generating an Enlive view
 * Implement a a genome for generating a Hiccup view